 For the professional crowd, Linkedin has over 250 million monthly active users.

 The most common form of native advertising is called “in-feed.”
-These ads are typically seen embedded within a website’s content stream, and are very common in news-aggregation sites.
+These ads are typically seen embedded within a website’s content stream and are very common in news-aggregation sites.
 They look just like other featured content, except they usually have a discrete marker as an advertisement.

 This form of native advertising has proven an effective delivery method for branded content that doesn’t interfere with the user experience, and is more likely to drive higher engagement.
 How much higher?
-According to Sharethrough & IPG Media Lab, not only are native ads looked at 52% more often than banner ads, they also give a higher lift in brand affinity and purchase intent by 9% and 18% respectively.
+According to Sharethrough & IPG Media Lab, not only are native ads looked at 52% more often than banner ads, but they also give a higher lift in brand affinity and purchase intent by 9% and 18% respectively.